Escape to a peaceful island in the sun for golf, cycling and diving among coral reefs

 The island is surrounded by coral reefs and an emerald sea.
 The southern coast is mainly made up of cliffs but you'll find many white sandy beaches to the north, east, and west.

-There are three islands connected to Miyako Island by bridge, Irabu and Shimojiji to the west and Ikema to the north.
+There are four islands connected to Miyako Island by bridge—Irabu Island to the west, and Shimoji, Kurima, and Ikema islands to the north.
 Each boasts miles of white sandy beaches and clear blue water.